nextcloud/news/README.md

     https://github.com/owncloud/news/releases.atom

-### Updating to version 4.x
+### Updating from versions prior to 4

 You need to do the following:

 * Get rid of **simplePieCacheDuration** setting by removing this setting from your **owncloud/data/news/config/config.ini**.

-### After updating to 4.x all my read articles reappear as unread
+### After updating from a version prior to 4 all my read articles reappear as unread and there are duplicates
 We switched to a different feed parsing library which creates article ids differently than before.
-This means that the same article is not found in the database because it was generated with a different id.
-This should happen only once after the upgrade and there is no data loss.
+This means that the same article is not found in the database because it was generated with a different id and is thus readded.
+This should happen only once for each feed after the upgrade and there is no data loss.
 Unfortunately there is no fix for this since the id is a hash which can not be reversed, so a smooth transition is not possible.

 ## FAQ